 Salads, vegetables, fish, a little meat, cheese, virgin olive oil and plenty of fruit are part of the daily dinner.
 Bearing the influence of Italy, the Balkans, and England and based on the traditional ancient Greek cuisine, Corfiots cook masterpieces.
 They are particularly fond of red pepper (paprica), garlic, onions and parsley.

-Typical dishes include bourdeto (fish in paprika sauce), bianco (fish in garlic sauce), pastitsada (beef in red sauce and spaghetti), stakofisi, cod with onions, cuttlefish with pasta, vegetables in red, paprika sauce, veal lungs, sofrito.
+Typical dishes include bourdeto (fish in paprika sauce), bianco (fish in garlic sauce), pastitsada (beef in red sauce and spaghetti), stakofisi, cod with onions, cuttlefish with pasta, vegetables in red paprika sauce, sofrito.

 Food in Corfu is accompanied by exquisite wine, especially “Kakotrygis” wine, known since the time of Thucydides.